brimdata/super/book/src/super-sql/expressions/concat.md

 ## Concatenation

-Strings may be concatenated using the concatenation operator having the form
+[Strings](../types/string.md) may be concatenated using the concatenation operator having the form
 ```
 <expr> || <expr>
 ```
 where `<expr>` is any [expression](intro.md) that results in a string value.

 It is an error to concatenate non-string values.
-Values may be converted to string using a [cast](cast.md) to type string.
+Values may be converted to string using a [cast](cast.md) to type `string`.

 ### Examples